 - They evolve over time to accommodate your changing sartorial preferences.

-1. Black & Ink Blue Turtlenecks & Slash Necks
+1. Black & Dark Blue Turtlenecks & Slash Necks

 2. White & Cream Knitwear

-I frequently wear blue or white jeans.
+I am wearing blue jeans less frequently as I opt for trousers, dressy pants, white jeans, skirts and dresses instead.
+That said, blue and white jeans continue to form a large part of my style.
 Some of them are statement jeans, and others I view as essentials.
 The silhouette of my essential jeans changes with the trends.
-For this leg of my style journey, they are cropped straight and flared silhouettes in blue and white denim across various washes and hem widths.
-(My current styles of statement jeans are floor sweeping bell bottoms, cropped culottes, cropped high-waisted styles with exposed button flies, and embroidered jeans.)
+For this leg of my style journey, they are cropped straights and flared silhouettes in blue and white denim across various washes and hem widths.
+I’ve also added two full-length dark wash cuffed straight leg jeans.
+I have one pair of white boyfriend jeans that I enjoy wearing too.

-I have three denim jackets across different washes and fits.
-Tailored, fluid, light, dark, short and long.
-I wear them a lot in Summer, and enjoy sporting the denim on denim trend.
-I’ve had one of them for nine years, and it’s still going strong.
+I have four denim jackets across a variety of lengths, washes and fits.
+Light, dark, fluid, tailored, short and long.
+I wear them a lot in Spring and Summer with dresses, casual pants, skirts, and enjoy sporting the denim on denim trend too.
+I often layer them under a Spring coat.
+I’ve had one of them for ten years, and it’s still going strong.

-I love wearing footwear in shades of white because it bookends my light blonde hair.
-It also makes my outfits look more crisp, modern and unique.
+I love wearing footwear in shades of white because it bookends my light blonde hair and adds a crisp, interesting and modern element to my outfits.
 I have an assortment of white essential and statement pieces in the footwear department.
-My go-to footwear for most of the year are flat or low-heeled white booties, and I have duplicates of the styles.
-In the warmer months, I like to wear white flat loafers, oxfords and sandals.
+My go-to white footwear for most of the year are flat or low-heeled white booties and hi-tops, and I have duplicates of the styles.
+In the warmer months, I like to wear white loafers, sneakers and sandals.
+My flat simple white sandals are worn through, and will need to be replaced.
+I’ll also need another pair of white flats.

-I have multiple gold watches because it’s my preferred metal and I wear one daily.
-I used to only wear a chunky masculine gold watch, but these days I am preferring my new daintier version.
+I have three gold watches because it’s my preferred metal and I wear one daily.
+I like the way they work with my pearl bracelets and ring.
 I’ll be evolving this essentials category by adding another dainty gold watch at some point.

 Consider compiling a list of wardrobe essentials if you haven’t already done so.
-Some people can work completely from intuition, which is impressive.
-But for most, the process of identifying your essentials, noting them down, and making sure your list of essentials evolves with your style, will help you to build an effective wardrobe.
+Some people can work completely from intuition.
+But for most, the process of identifying your essentials, noting them down, and making sure your list evolves with your style, will help you to build an effective wardrobe.